brendanoshea84/construction/README.md

 The company has grown from a tiny to a medium company and as such the company wanted to become more professional and help the employees and owner in their day to day operations.

 As such there are two sides for this website:
-    - Create your own employee profile (welcome password: 'aaa')
+    - Create your own employee profile (welcome password: 'code')
     - Login as admin (password: 'admin')
+Welcome code can be changed by admin.
+If welcome code does not work, please login as admin and there you can change the code for a new employee.

 ## UX ##